mrabarnett/mrab-regex/regex_3/Features.rst

     ``{0<e<4}`` permit more than 0 but fewer than 4 errors

-    By default, fuzzy matching searches for the first match which meets the given constraints, but turning on the ``BESTMATCH`` flag will make it search for the best match instead.
+    By default, fuzzy matching searches for the first match that meets the given constraints.
+The ``ENHANCEMATCH`` flag will cause it to attempt to improve the fit (i.e. reduce the number of errors) of the match that it has found.

+    The ``BESTMATCH`` flag will make it search for the best match instead.

     Further examples to note: